-The Annual Cyber Threat Report is ACSC’s flagship unclassified publication.
-The Report provides an overview of key cyber threats impacting Australia, how the ACSC is responding to the threat environment, and crucial advice for Australian individuals and organisations to protect themselves online.
+The Annual Cyber Threat Report is the Australian Signals Directorate’s Australian Cyber Security Centre's (ASD's ACSC) flagship unclassified publication.
+The Report provides an overview of key cyber threats impacting Australia, how the ASD's ACSC is responding to the threat environment, and crucial advice for Australian individuals and organisations to protect themselves online.

-I am pleased to present the third Annual Cyber Threat Report by the Australian Cyber Security Centre (ACSC), a key part of the Australian Signals Directorate (ASD).
+I am pleased to present the third Annual Cyber Threat Report by the Australian Signals Directorate’s Australian Cyber Security Centre (ASD's ACSC).

-Throughout its 75 year history, ASD has defended Australia from global threats and advanced our national interests.
+Throughout its 75 year history, ASD's ACSC has defended Australia from global threats and advanced our national interests.
 It remains at the frontline of defending our nation and keeping Australia safe and secure.

 We are currently witnessing deteriorating strategic circumstances in our region and globally, including a military build-up unseen since World War II, and expanding cyber and grey zone capabilities are of particular concern.

-In this environment, the work performed by ASD and its ACSC is more important than ever.
+In this environment, the work performed by ASD's ACSC is more important than ever.

 This expanded Annual Cyber Threat Report 2021–22 is the product of insights from across the Commonwealth, with the Australian Federal Police, the Australian Criminal Intelligence Commission, the Australian Security Intelligence Organisation, Defence Intelligence Organisation and the Department of Home Affairs also contributing to help all Australians better understand the cyber threat environment and improve their cyber defences.

 Over the last financial year and reflecting strategic competition globally, we have all witnessed a heightened level of malicious cyber activity.
 Regrettably, too many Australians have also felt its impacts.